 As the below figure shows, a root name server which remains “disconnected” for more than 3 days will serve data that a non-validator might cache for a time exceeding the signature validity.
 In the worst-case scenario, end user clients may receive the bad data for up to 4 days.

 At day 0, a new RRSIG covering the DNSKEY RRset is published and distributed to root name servers.
-Just before day 10, a root server instance experiences a problem which prevents the it from receiving zone updates, but allows the server to continue responding to queries.
+Just before day 10, a root server instance experiences a problem which prevents it from receiving zone updates, but allows the server to continue responding to queries.
 It will continue responding successfully to queries for the next 7 days.
 On day 15 the DNSKEY RRISG reaches the end of its validity period.
 The instance will continue sending this now-expired signature to clients for another 2 days.
 Just before day 17, a non-validating client receives the stale data and may cache it for another 2 days, up to day 19.

 Note that this problem can only occur if the instance fails to update between days 5-10 after a new RRSIG is published.